weftuon1/iLight-Display-Window/README.md

 # 智慧燈控展示窗 iLight-Display-Window
-IoT Devices with ARCIoTDK aiming to light on the object in display window.
+IoT Devices with ARC IoTDK aiming to light on the object in display window.
 Perfectly brings out the beauty of exhibit.

 * [Introduction](#introduction)
 	* [Function](#function)